sagostin/gofaxserver/README.md

 gofaxserver is a backend/connector providing Fax over IP support using FreeSWITCH and SpanDSP through FreeSWITCH's mod_spandsp.

-In contrast to solutions like t38modem, iaxmodem and mod_spandsp's softmodem feature, gofaxserver does not emulate fax modem devices but replaces HylaFAX's `faxgetty` and `faxsend` processes to communicate directly with FreeSWITCH using FreeSWITCH's Event Socket interface.
+In contrast to legacy fax solutions, gofaxserver provides a modern, integrated approach to Fax over IP by directly interfacing with FreeSWITCH via its Event Socket interface, eliminating the need for external fax emulation or legacy fax server utilities.

-gofaxserver is designed to provide a standalone fax server together with HylaFAX and a minimal FreeSWITCH setup; the necessary FreeSWITCH configuration is provided.
+gofaxserver is designed to provide a standalone fax server with a minimal FreeSWITCH setup; the necessary FreeSWITCH configuration is provided.

 ## Features